-- d) the detainee must be taken as soon as practicable to either a detention place (new subsection 2192B(1)) or a place that offers the detainee adequate personal privacy (new subsection 2190(2)); - e) the Customs or police must apply, as soon as practicable, for an order for an external search from a Justice of the Peace, the Comptroller-General or an authorised officer (new subsection 219R(13)), unless the detainee consents to be searched, (new subsection 219R(1)); - f) the person to whom a search application is made must not order the search unless he or she is satisfied that there are reasonable grounds for suspecting that the detainee is unlawfully carrying prohibited goods, and where no search order is made, an order for the immediate release of the detainee must be made (new subsections 219R(3) and (4);
+- d) the detainee must be taken as soon as practicable to either a detention place (new subsection 219ZB(1))) or a place that offers the detainee adequate personal privacy (new subsection 219O(2)); - e) the Customs or police must apply, as soon as practicable, for an order for an external search from a Justice of the Peace, the Comptroller-General or an authorised officer (new subsection 219R(14)), unless the detainee consents to be searched, (new subsection

+219R(1));

-- the person to whom the application is made must also ensure that where the detainee is in need of protection (defined in subclause 4(2) as a person who is a minor (under 17 years of age) or mentally or physically incapable), any search order that may be made is to be carried out in the presence of the detainee's legal guardian or another person capable of representing the detainee's interests, and such person must, so far as practicable, be acceptable to the detainee (new subsections 219R(5) and (6); - g) the detainee may be allowed to communicate with another person, unless the Customs or police believe on reasonable grounds that such communication would prejudice the processes of law enforcement or the life and safety of other persons (new subsections 219R(7) and (8)); - h) a detention officer or police officer may question the detainee incidental to the search, or in relation to any goods found to have been carried as a result of the search (new subsection 219R(11)), provided an adequate caution is given concerning the result of any answers to questions (new subsection 219R(12)). - Where an external search is to be carried out on a detainee the search must be carried out by a person who is of the same sex as the detainee (new subsection 219R(10)). - iii) internal search (Subdivision C new sections 219S to 2192):
+- f) the person to whom a search application is made must not order the search unless he or she is satisfied that there are reasonable grounds for suspecting that the detainee is unlawfully carrying prohibited goods, and where no search order is made, an order for the immediate release of the detainee must be made (new subsections 219R(3) and (4); - the person to whom the application is made must also ensure that where the detainee is in need of protection (defined in subclause 4(2) as a person who is a minor (under 17 years of age) or mentally or physically incapable), any search order that may be made is to be carried out in the presence of the detainee's legal guardian or another person capable of representing the detainee's interests, and such person must, so far as practicable, be acceptable to the detainee (new subsections 219R(5) and (6); - g) the detainee may be allowed to communicate with another person, unless the Customs or police believe on reasonable grounds that such communication would prejudice the processes of law enforcement or the life and safety of other persons (new subsections 219R(7) and (8)); - h) a detention officer or police officer may question the detainee incidental to the search, or in relation to any goods found to have been carried as a result of the search (new subsection 219R(12)), provided an adequate caution is given concerning the result of any answers to questions (new subsection 219R(13)). - i) Where an external search is to be carried out on a detainee the search must be carried out by a person who is of the same sex as the detainee (new subsection 219R(11)). - j) At any time during the detention period when communication with or by the detainee is to take place, the detainee is entitled to an interpreter where it is reasonably believed that the detainee is unable to communicate orally with reasonable fluency in the English language (new section 219D). - iii) internal search (Subdivision C new sections 219S to 219Z):